"Starlight In The East"

 THE WANDERING KIND Bob Dylan/Helena Springs, 1979 S

-Recorded at Rundown Studios, Santa Monica, CA, October 1979, with vocal by Helena Springs - available officially as a cover by Paul Butterfield on his album "The Legendary Paul Butterfield Rides Again" (see top of this page), Amherst Records AMH 3305, 1986.
-Lyrics on bobdylan.com
+Recorded at Rundown Studios, Santa Monica, CA, October 1979, with vocal by Helena Springs - available officially as a cover by Paul Butterfield on his album "The Legendary Paul Butterfield Rides Again", Amherst Records AMH 3305, 1986.
+Lyrics are no longer on bobdylan.com

 SQuentin.jpg (22178 bytes)